 There's a limit to how much you can be charged for your test, depending on the size of your van and what you use it for.
-But an MOT costs £58.60 or less, depending on the class of your vehicle.
+The cost of an MOT will vary depending on the class of your vehicle.
 How much you'll pay for repairs is relative to what the test finds.
 But the more you've looked after your van, the less likely something unexpected (and expensive) will be found.

 What do I need to bring to an MOT?

 Bring your appointment letter, vehicle registration document or log book (V5C) and latest MOT certificate (if you have one).

 What do they check in an MOT?

 All the important parts of your van will be tested to make sure they meet the legal standard, including the: